Credit Card & Merchant Services

 Accepting credit cards brings with it considerable responsibility for protecting the cardholder information, including Payment Card Industry Data Security Standards (PCI DSS).
 The PCI DSS is a set of requirements designed to ensure that ALL companies that process, store, or transmit credit card information maintain a secure environment.
 Compliance with these standards will increase consumer confidence, reduce fraud and identity theft, and ensure that the university can continue to accept credit card payments.

 All university entities that accept credit cards are required to participate in a PCI compliance program that is administered by Treasury Management in partnership with the Division of Information Technology.
 For more information, please review the PCI Data Security Standards Overview or the PCI Compliance Guide.

-In the event that any cardholder data is compromised or potentially compromised, please contact the Information Technology Support Center at 202-994-GWIT (4948) and Treasury Management at 571-553-4216.
+In the event that any cardholder data is compromised or potentially compromised, please report a data incident on the GW Privacy website or by email to [email protected].
+In addition, please contact Treasury Management at [email protected].
 This includes any suspected breach, lost or stolen files with credit card numbers, electronic loss of data, databases infected with viruses, and any other loss or potential loss of cardholder data.